 Pain Point #4: The paperwork your engineers fill out is incomplete.

 On paper there's no such thing as a 'required field', so if your engineer doesn't have the information they need right there and then, they may simply leave that part of the form blank.
-The incomplete form later goes to the office staff, and ultimately leads to time wasted digging up the information you need to send purchase orders, order the right parts for the job, invoice customers, and generally get jobs done correctly and on time.
+The incomplete form later goes to the office staff, and ultimately leads to time wasted digging up the information you need to send purchase orders, order the right parts for the job, invoice customers, and generally get jobs done well, and on time.

 Pain Point #5: It's difficult to provide customer satisfaction.

-Many field service businesses have to spend time digging up information customers need, answering their questions, and fielding customer complaints about late (or missing) engineers, jobs that are behind schedule, and more.
+Many field service businesses have to spend time digging up information their customers need, answering their questions, and fielding customer complaints about late (or missing) engineers, jobs that are behind schedule, and more.
 'Providing a high-level customer experience is a challenge for many field service businesses', says Garrett.

-Pain Point #6: Getting jobs is always a slog.
+Pain Point #6: Getting jobs is always a slog

-3. Get set with devices.
+3. Get set with devices

-Now let's start getting you some pain relief.
+Now, let's start getting you some pain relief!

-4. Digitalise your pain points away.
+4. Digitalise your pain points away

 If your pain point is: Getting jobs is always a slog.

-Try this: Use solutions like naturalForms that automatically pull information from your backend system to prepopulate forms, collect digital signatures, validate data, and more.
+Try this: Use solutions like naturalForms' that automatically pull information from your back-end system to pre-populate forms, collect digital signatures, validate data, and more.

 If your pain point is: Paperwork disappears into the void.

-5. Market your new digital capabilities.
+5. Market your new digital capabilities

-6. Integrate your digital solutions for double the efficiency.
+6. Integrate your digital solutions for double the efficiency